Skip to contents

 seed

-The random seed for cross-validation, default is 1.
+The random seed for cross-validation.
+Default is 1.

 n_folds

-Threshold of \(R^2\) or correlation coefficient, default is 0.
+Threshold of \(R^2\) coefficient.
+Default is 0.

 regulators